MaxOpperman/librespot-docker/README.md

 assuming that `librespot` is the name of the service.
 Tune the command if needed.
 This command will let you see the container logs.
 You will have to open your browser at the displayed link, authenticated with Spotify and authorize the device, then paste the redirect URL to the terminal.
 After the first start, you can start the container as usual using `docker-compose up -d`.

-### Credentials file (DEPRECATED)

-Credentials can be stored on a separate file and mounted as `/user/config/credentials.txt`.
-The format is the same as the standard `.env` file.
-By defaults, `SPOTIFY_USERNAME` and `SPOTIFY_PASSWORD` entries found in this file have the priority against the correspondent environment variables, unless you set the variable `PARAMETER_PRIORITY` to `env`.

 ## Known issues